Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Experiments

 To evaluate the performance of Nirvana for MRI reconstruction, we use the FastMRI dataset \citep{fastmri}.
 FastMRI dataset provides paired k-space signals and MRI images that can be directly used in the second post-training stage.
 In the first post-training stage, we create a list of possible instruction prompts, such as ``According to the k-space signals, are there any pathological features?"
-The ground truth MRI analysis of the FastMRI dataset images corresponding to the instruction prompt is generated by the Lingshu Model \citep{lingshu}.
+The ground truth analysis of the MRI images corresponding to the instruction prompt is generated by the Lingshu Model \citep{lingshu}.

-MRI is greatly limited by a slow data acquisition process, which sometimes requires patients to remain still for an hour \citep{chen2022ai,singh2023emerging}.
+MRI reconstruction is greatly limited by a slow data acquisition process, which sometimes requires patients to remain still for an hour \citep{chen2022ai,singh2023emerging}.
 Thus, it is essential to accelerate the MRI scan by undersampling in the scanning process.
-Following \citep{fastmri,varnet,udno}, we undersample the k-space signals to accelerate the MRI coil scanning process in the frequency domain, and at the same time also reduce the amount of data to be processed.
-The detailed k-space undersampling configurations are shown in Table \ref{undersampling} of the Appendix.
+Following \citep{fastmri,varnet,udno}, we undersample the k-space signals in the frequency domain to accelerate MRI acquisition while reducing the amount of data to be processed.
+Detailed configurations are shown in Appendix~\ref{appdix_mri}.